Model des MSI-Instruments

 EarthCARE - Earth Clouds, Aerosols and Radiation Explorer

-Earth Clouds, Aerosols and Radiation Explorer - Imager Retrieval Methods and ATLID Synergy (IRMA)
+Earth Clouds, Aerosols and Radiation Explorer - Imager Retrieval Methods and ATLID Synergy (IRMA, APRIL)

-The main objects of the ESA-project IRMA is the development of EarthCARE L2 data products and algorithms for Multi Spectral Imager (MSI) stand alone and ATLID synergistic products.
+The main objects of the ESA-projects IRMA, APRIL and CARDINAL are the development of EarthCARE L2 data products.
+Particularly TROPOS are responsible for the development of the algorithms for Multi Spectral Imager (MSI) stand alone and ATLID synergistic products.